frankMusacchia/Annocript/GUIDE/OUTPUT.md

 ###Columns of output file the with UniRef

 It contains both results from SwissProt and UniRef.
-The table is the same but now the GO terms are always associated with Uniref result.
+The table is the same but now the GO terms are always associated with UniRef result.
 And the following names change to "Uf" for UniRef.

                 HSPNameUf: this is the HSP with lowest e-value as given from the blastx output against UniRef
                 HSPLengthUf: is the corresponding length of the HSP
                 HSPEvalueUf: is the corresponding e-value assigned to the HSP
-                HITLengthUf: is the length of the HIT as given from blastx output
+                HITLengthUf: is the length of the HIT as given from BLASTx output
                 QCoverageUf: this is how much of the query (transcript) is covered from the HSP (See below)
                 HCoverageUf: this is how much the HSP covers the HIT (See below)
                 DescriptionUf: description of the HSP